-- Papua New Guinea case study - Read the case study provided, and explain the difference sanitation can bring to people. - Ask your pupils to gather facts around global sanitation.
-There are lots of useful facts in different locations on our website: www.wateraid.org/au. - They will use the facts they find later in the lesson. - This could be run as a homework exercise if there is not enough time within the lesson.
+- Papua New Guinea case study - Read the case study provided, and explain the difference that sanitation can bring to people. - Ask the students to research what the current global sanitation situation is.
+Ask them to gather facts around global sanitation.
+There are lots of useful facts in different locations on our website: www.wateraid.org/au. - They will use the facts later in the lesson. - This could be run as a homework exercise if there is not enough time within the lesson.